skial/tuli/README.md

 ```

 To access a variable or environment value, use `${` followed by the variables
-or environments name followed by closing bracket `}`.
+or environments name followed by a closing bracket `}`.
 Variable names are always
 assessed before environment names.

 [l2]: http://haxe.org/manual/lf-string-interpolation.html "Haxe String Interpolation"